Naitreey/notes-and-knowledge/cs/database-searchengine/mysql.rst

 - hex literal can be a binary string or number.
 To ensure numeric treatment of a hexadecimal literal, use it in numeric context.

+- hex literal as a binary string, has default charset ``_binary``.

+- introducer can be useful to prevent hex literal being treated as number.

 bit-value literals
 ^^^^^^^^^^^^^^^^^^
 ::